 Menstruating environmentally friendly.
 This includes thinking about how many tampons and pads you throw away during your lifetime (What?
 That many?).
 What these products are made of (Really?
 Wow).
 Why tampon manufacturers aren’t required to include a list of ingredients (Oh?).
 And if there are any greener or healthier alternatives?
 (Spoiler: yes, there are).

 All interesting questions if you want to reduce your environmental footprint.
 Or if you want to spend less money on periods.
 Because menstruating around 40 years of your life, which comes to 6.8 years of using tampons or pads in a row, really adds up.
 However, up until recently this issue hasn’t really been raised.
 And when, it’s been met with bored looks and a lot of yawning.
 The average woman throws away around 13.000 sanitary products during her lifetime?
 Yeah, so what?
 Or: all this menstruating is already causing me cramps and pain every month; should I now also feel guilty about the impact my monthly bleeding has on the environment?
 No. Yes.
 It’s up to you.
-But it’s something that’s worth thinking about.
+But it is something that’s worth thinking about.

 No ingredient list needed

 The answer is a bit disappointing.
 The biological cotton sanitary pads and tampons that are currently launched as ground-breaking and innovative have already been for sale for decades, mostly in ecological health stores.
-Up until now, the majority of the women only bought these menstrual products if they had no other option.
+Up until now, the majority of women only bought these menstrual products if they had no other option.
 Because regular products caused itchiness or rashes, or because their gynaecologist advised a change, for example because they’re carrying the Human Papillomavirus (HPV), which can cause cervical cancer.
 By the way: no epidemiological study has ever proved a link between using regular menstrual products and gynaecological cancer.

 Sanitary pads and tampons made of biological certified cotton, that are biodegradable because the anti-leaking layer is made of for example maize instead of plastics, are already a huge step into the right direction.
 Especially the plastics are a big problem for the environment, as is shown in various studies (and can be seen in the plastic soup that’s floating in our oceans).
 Unfortunately, these biological products also have a small disadvantage.
 Just like the biologic apples in the eco-store sometimes look less ‘healthy’, with bumps and spots, also the eco-friendly menstrual products aren’t as pristine white as their regular counterparts.
 Often the adhesive layer isn’t as sticky, they don’t smell as nice, and the absorbency level is lower.
 That’s because artificial additions are needed for sanitary pads with fragrance or for super absorbing tampons.
 Like rayon (viscose).
 The more rayon, the higher the absorbency.